superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 3 Build reusable Bicep templates by using parameters/Lab01/readme.md

 Ensure that you are working in the proper lab subdirectory.

-You can use the 'deploy.sh' bash script to deploy or use this command:
+You can use the deploy.sh bash script to deploy or use this command:

 ```bash
 az deployment group create --resource-group "rg-iac-bicep-labs" --template-file "main.bicep"